The Buddha Forbade Supernatural Powers, Yet How Should We Understand the ‘Manifestation of a Thousand Buddhas’?

 Sunim then explained the origin of the Thousand Buddha Manifestation Stupa.

+.
+Sudatta was a wealthy merchant from this region.
 The Buddha stayed here with a community of 1,250 disciples, continuing his practice and teaching.
 However, he did not receive the same enthusiastic response as in Rajagriha.
 Shravasti was an emerging powerful state at that time, with strong military and economic power.
 Shravasti is called Savatthi in Pali, which means ‘abundant.’
 It was a region rich in resources and prosperous in life.
+In this environment, numerous emerging thinkers appeared competitively, making claims about what was right and what was wrong.
+As a result, it is said that to the people of that time, the Buddha appeared to be just one among many thinkers.
+Well-meaning individuals like the merchant Sudatta were deeply saddened that the people here could not properly understand the Buddha’s Dharma.
+The people of Shravasti reportedly preferred visible phenomena like supernatural powers and miracles over the depth of practice or teachings.
+So they pleaded with the Buddha, saying, ‘Since the people’s understanding is still lacking, you should show them something special.’

 Why Did the Buddha Accept the Request to Perform a Miracle?

 Generally speaking, it would seem that the Buddha would not have accepted such a request.
 However, the Buddha did accept it and gathered the public outside the city of Shravasti on a specific day and time.
 When many people gathered at this place on that day, the Buddha planted a mango seed in the ground.
 It soon sprouted and quickly grew into a large tree.
 The tree bore countless mangoes that ripened to yellow, and it is said that all those mangoes manifested as images of the Buddha.
 The assembly was deeply moved when they saw a thousand golden Buddhas appearing above the mango tree.
 After this, the number of people in Shravasti who were inspired by hearing the Buddha’s Dharma gradually increased.
+The king of Kosala was called Pasenadi in Pali and Prasenajit in Sanskrit.
+It is said that this king was initially arrogant and lacking in refinement, so his heart was not open to the Buddha’s teachings.
+However, at the urging of the merchant Sudatta, he listened to the Buddha’s Dharma and was deeply moved, leading him to take refuge.
+After taking refuge, King Prasenajit asked the Buddha various questions, many of which were rather worldly and simple in nature.
+These included questions like “What is the most precious thing in this world?” and “How can I become a good king?”
+These questions arose from practical concerns rather than inquiries about truth.
+However, regardless of the level of the questions, the Buddha expounded appropriate Dharma teachings in response, and these teachings remain precious guidance for us to this day.
+King Prasenajit was completely transformed after the miracle of the thousand Buddha manifestations, and it is said that he built this Thousand Buddha Manifestation Stupa in commemoration of that connection.
+This stupa is extremely large in scale, second only to the Kesaria Stupa, and was known as the largest stupa in the world until the Kesaria Stupa was discovered.”

-After finishing the explanation and chanting sutras, the pilgrimage group moved to Pubbarama Monastery.
+After finishing the explanation and chanting sutras, the pilgrimage group moved to Pubbarama Monastery (동원정사).
 The path to Pubbarama Monastery passed through a village.
 Villagers and children came out of their houses to watch the long procession of pilgrims.

 The group arrived at Pubbarama Monastery at 4:30 PM.
 In the center of Pubbarama Monastery, a low circular pile of bricks remained as a trace.
 Although located within the village, the surroundings were relatively quiet with trees scattered sparsely.
 This suggested that Pubbarama Monastery once stood here.